-Ultimate Turkey itinerary: Istanbul to the Georgian border in two months – Part 3 of a 3 part series
+Ultimate Turkey itinerary: Istanbul to the Georgian border in two months

 This is part three of a three-part series recapping the highlights of our two-month overland trip across Turkey, from Istanbul to Georgia and the Caucasus.
 Part I covered Istanbul to Antalya (The Coast) and Part II filled the gap from Antalya to Malatya (The Centre).